acryptos/docs-thegreatwave/community.md

 While the beginning phases of any DAO is founder-led and driven, we must encourage and elevate contributors’ creativity and contribution in order to progressively move towards decentralisation and allow for more projects to be developed and approved autonomously.

-We believe that this structure is key to building a flatter, egalitarian model to help support artists thrive in this industry.
+We believe that this structure is key to building a flatter, egalitarian model to help support artists in this industry.